taxjarsam/taxjar-developers/source/integrations/guides/magento2.md

 }
 ---

-We put together this integration guide for Magento 2.x merchants and developers looking to better understand TaxJar's extension for sales tax calculations.

-You'll learn how TaxJar provides checkout calculations with the [TaxJar API](/how-it-works/) and zip-based rates for native Magento calculations as a fallback.
-Along the way, we'll configure your store to collect sales tax where you have nexus, handle product exemptions, import orders into TaxJar, and much more.
-For a primer on everything sales tax, read our [Magento sales tax guide](/guides/sales-tax-guide-for-magento/) before getting started.

-## Getting Started with TaxJar
+This guide will take you step by step through how to integrate TaxJar into your Magento 2 account.
+You’ll learn how to configure Magento 2 to automate sales tax calculations as well as what you need to do when it comes time to file.

+Sales tax is complex, with regulations changing constantly.
+For a primer on the basics of sales tax, including [nexus](https://www.taxjar.com/resources/sales-tax/nexus), [registration](https://www.taxjar.com/resources/sales-tax/registration), filing, reporting, calculations and more, please visit [Sales Tax Fundamentals](https://www.taxjar.com/resources/sales-tax).
+Also, be sure to take a look at our [Resource Center](https://www.taxjar.com/resources/), with articles, webinars and videos for beginners and experts alike.

+Please note that TaxJar for Magento 2 requires a [TaxJar Professional or Premium](https://www.taxjar.com/how-it-works/) subscription.
+To sign up, or to upgrade your existing account, please [contact](https://www.taxjar.com/contact/) our sales team.

+## How to Connect Your Magento 2 Store

-First install the Magento 2 sales tax extension.
+To get started, install the Magento 2 sales tax extension.
 The easiest way is to use the [Magento Marketplace](https://marketplace.magento.com/taxjar-module-taxjar.html) and install it from your Magento admin panel.

 <!-- Screenshot goes here -->